EarthNow

 EarthNow is a Seattle-based startup company aiming to blanket the Earth with live satellite video coverage, initially aiming to provide services to governments and large-enterprise customers.

 The company was founded in 2017 and has backers including Bill Gates, SoftBank, Intellectual Ventures, Airbus, and OneWeb founder Greg Wyler.

-The satellite network is to be deployed as a constellation of dozens of 500 lb satellites in low Earth orbit (LEO).
+The satellite network is to be deployed as a constellation of up to 500 of 500 lb satellites in low Earth orbit (LEO).

-Manufacturing is expected to be done in Florida.
+Manufacturing is expected to be done in Florida and Toulouse, France in partnership with Airbus.

 The intent is to provide a "'live and unfiltered' video stream that will be used to monitor illegal fishing, detect natural disasters," monitor migrating whales, observing war zones, on-demand data on crop health, and whatever uses people put on them.